Top 20 most beautiful castles in the United Kingdom

 England, Scotland, and Wales have a great history.
 That is why the first thing a lot of people think about Great Britain is castles and medieval fortresses.
 Explore the mysteries and secrets of Britain's most famous castles.

-Pendennis Castle is an artillery fort constructed by Henry VIII near Falmouth, Cornwall, between 1540 and 1542.
-It formed part of the King's Device programme to protect against invasion from France and the Holy Roman Empire, and defended the Carrick Roads waterway at the mouth of the River Fal.
+Deal Castle is an artillery fort constructed by Henry VIII between 1539 and 1540.
+It formed part of the King's Device programme to protect against invasion from France and the Holy Roman Empire, and defended the strategically important Downs anchorage off the English coast.

 Dunnottar Castle is a ruined medieval fortress located upon a rocky headland on the north-east coast of Scotland, about 3 kilometres south of Stonehaven.